US Air Force Flight Test

 - FM legs

-AeroNavData hosted technical meetings with Jacobs Engineering, the USAF C-17 Program Office, Hanscom AFB CNS/ATM auditors, and Boeing to discuss certification requirements, aircraft characteristics, the airspace in which the fight test would take place, and to define which aircraft and FMS capability was being tested.
+AeroNavData hosted technical meetings with the USAF C-17 Program Office, Hanscom AFB CNS/ATM auditors to discuss certification requirements, aircraft characteristics, the airspace in which the fight test would take place, and define which aircraft and FMS capability were being tested.

 This joint team agreed that these constraints must be met: